 “We have put in at least 3,000 hours into the writing and editing of ‘Theories’ questions,” he explains.
 “Each multiple-choice question contains clues so a player has a shot at getting the correct answer.
 We’ve taken the most complex theories and made them understandable as well as funny.”

 ‘Theories’ boasts an added bonus; although players may find some of the correct answers surprising and even unbelievable, the game offers a website, www.theories-itsagame.com that provides more in-depth information on every theory.
 Each card has a three digit reference number that links players up with interesting background information on every theory in the game.
-We have also got a website where you can personally train for the game – personal training courses, he adds.
+We have also got a website where you can personally train for the game – amazon listing optimization, he adds.

 So what’s the origin of the ‘seven-year itch’ theory?
 Mr. Montgomery explains Dr. L.A.
 Kurdek, a Wright State University department of developmental psychology professor, noted a decline in the quality of many marriages around the eighth year in his study called ‘The Nature and Predictors of the Trajectory of Change in Marital Quality for Husband and Wife Over the First Ten Years of Marriage.’
 This phenomenon has acquired the pop-culture name of the ‘seven-year itch’.
 And although the theory, ‘blondes have more fun,’ has four possible answers – Clairol, Blondie, Marilyn Monroe or Rod Stewart – the winner is Clairol.
 The theory sprung to life in the 1950s, thanks to a very savvy female advertising executive at the Clairol company, he explains.

 “Back in the 1950s, only ‘loose’ women of questionable character coloured their hair,” says Mr. Montgomery.
 “Thanks to the cleverly designed Clairol ad using an average 1950s housewife and mother, hair dying soon became an acceptable practice for everyday women.”